akgmage/data-structures-and-algorithms/README.md

 🌈 Everyone is welcome!
 You can join the fun by following our [contributing guide](https://github.com/akgmage/data-structures-and-algorithms/blob/main/CONTRIBUTING.md).

+#Intro

+The design of algorithms consists of problem solving and mathematical thinking.
+Skills for analyzing problems and solving them creatively are needed.
+An algorithm for solving a problem has to be both correct and efficient, and the core of the problem is often about inventing an efficient algorithm.

 # Sorting

 Sorting a list of items into ascending or descending order can help either a human or a computer find items on that list quickly, perhaps using an algorithm like binary search.
 Most Programming languages have built-in sorting methods.
 It works on arrays of numbers, or even on arrays of strings: